reillytilbury/coppafish/docs/glossary.md

 spots.

 * PSF - Stands for Point Spread Function and is used during image filtering.
-It is used in the Wiener deconvolution which is applied to try and deblur images which is caused by noise at frequencies with a low signal-to-noise ratio.
-See
+It is used in the Wiener deconvolution which is applied to try and deblur images from noise which is caused by frequencies with a low signal-to-noise ratio.
-<a href="https://en.wikipedia.org/wiki/Wiener_deconvolution" target="_blank">here</a> for more details.
+See <a href="https://en.wikipedia.org/wiki/Wiener_deconvolution" target="_blank">here</a> for more details.

 * Sequencing round - A series of images across all channels taken when the genes are fluorescing.